-Invesco Ltd.: Form 8.3 - esure Group Plc
+Invesco Ltd.: Form 8.3 - esure Group PLC

 FORM 8.3

-PUBLIC OPENING POSITION DISCLOSURE BY A PERSON WITH INTERESTS IN RELEVANT SECURITIES REPRESENTING 1% OR MORE Rule 8.3 of the Takeover Code (the 'Code')
+PUBLIC DEALING DISCLOSURE BY A PERSON WITH INTERESTS IN RELEVANT SECURITIES REPRESENTING 1% OR MORE Rule 8.3 of the Takeover Code (the 'Code')

 1. KEY INFORMATION